-1. Dischargers with projects where all construction activities (including passive treatment, active treatment systems, and/or active equipment) will be suspended for 30 days or more may submit a Change of Information through SMARTS to revise the SWPPP.
+III.G.1.
+Dischargers with projects where all construction activities (including passive treatment, active treatment systems, and/or active equipment) will be suspended for 30 days or more may submit a Change of Information through SMARTS to revise the SWPPP.
 The Change of Information shall include:

-Revised site map depicting the current status of construction;

-Photographs showing the temporary stabilization BMPs that were implemented;

-2. Upon Regional Water Board approval of the Change of Information, sampling may be suspended, and monitoring and inspections may be reduced as follows:

 a.
+Revised site map depicting the current status of construction; and,

+b.
+Photographs showing the temporary stabilization BMPs that were implemented.

+III.G.2.
+Upon Regional Water Board approval of the Change of Information, sampling may be suspended, and monitoring and inspections may be reduced as follows:

+III.G.2.a.
 A QSD shall visit the inactive project within 14 days of Regional Water Board approval of the Change of Information to verify that the SWPPP is being implemented accordingly.
 If necessary, the QSD shall amend the SWPPP to address all new conditions not previously considered through a Change of Information in SMARTS.

-b.
-A QSP or trained delegate shall visually inspect the inactive project at least once every calendar month and prior to any weather pattern that is forecasted to have a 50% or greater chance (Probability of Precipitation of 0.5 inches or more in a 24-hour period (Quantitative Precipitation Forecast).
+III.G.2.b.
+A QSP or trained delegate shall visually inspect the inactive project at least once every calendar month and prior to any weather pattern that is forecasted to have a 50 percent or greater chance of 0.5 inches or more in a 24-hour period.
 Please refer to Attachments D and E Section III.C for information pertaining to visual inspection requirements.

-The QSP or trained delegate shall verify BMPs are functioning in accordance with the SWPP and implement corrective actions where necessary.
+i.
+The QSP or trained delegate shall verify BMPs are functioning in accordance with the SWPPP and implement corrective actions where necessary.

-c.
+III.G.2.c.
 The above inspections are not required during dangerous weather conditions or when access to the site is infeasible (e.g., due to snow accumulation) or unsafe.

-3. Dischargers wishing to resume construction activities or the use of passive treatment, active treatment systems, and/or active equipment shall submit a Change of Information through SMARTS requesting to resume the project along with a revised site map based on current site conditions .
+III.G.3.
+Dischargers wishing to resume construction activities or the use of passive treatment, active treatment systems, and/or active equipment shall submit a Change of Information through SMARTS requesting to resume the project along with a revised site map based on current site conditions .
 Upon Regional Water Board approval of the Change of Information, the discharger is required to comply with all applicable requirements of this General Permit to resume construction activities at the site.

-H. Terminating Permit Coverage
+III.H.
+Terminating Permit Coverage

-1. To terminate General Permit coverage, the discharger shall electronically certify and submit the required documentation (Section III.H.2 below) to demonstrate compliance with all General Permit coverage termination requirements, including applicable post-construction BMPs and/or low impact development features.
+III.H.1.
+To terminate General Permit coverage, the discharger shall electronically certify and submit the required documentation (Section III.H.2 below) to demonstrate compliance with all General Permit coverage termination requirements, including applicable post-construction BMPs and/or low impact development features.

-2. The discharger shall electronically certify and submit the following through SMARTS to be considered for General Permit coverage termination:
+III.H.2.
+The discharger shall electronically certify and submit the following through SMARTS to be considered for General Permit coverage termination:

+a.
 A complete Notice of Termination;

-QSP-prepared final Notice of Termination inspection with the QSP name, and valid QSP certificate number;
+b.
+QSP-prepared final Notice of Termination inspection with the QSP name and valid QSP certificate number;

-A final site map; and
+c.
+A final site map; and,

+d.
 Photos demonstrating final stabilization and the implementation of applicable post-construction BMPs and/or low impact development.

-3. The discharger shall certify and submit a final site map, as part of the Notice of Termination documents through SMARTS.
+III.H.3.
+The discharger shall certify and submit a final site map, as part of the Notice of Termination documents through SMARTS.
 The Notice of Termination final site map shall, at minimum, include the following:

+a.
 Project boundaries and adjacent lands with labeled key features, such as roadways and waterbodies;

+b.
 Developed drainage basin boundaries and discharge location points;

+c.
 Site entrances and exits, lot boundaries, roads, structures, and features related to the project that may be used as a reference;

+d.
 Specific permanent erosion control BMPs, post-construction BMPs, and low impact development features;

+e.
 Individual erosion control BMPs (including final landscaping) identified using hatch patterns, symbols, or shading unique to each BMP;